Liv Morgan

 Gionna Jene Daddio (born June 8, 1994) is an American professional wrestler and actress.
-She is signed to WWE, where she performs on the SmackDown brand under the ring name Liv Morgan.
-She is a former SmackDown Women's Champion.
+She is signed to WWE, where she performs on the Raw brand under the ring name Liv Morgan and is a member of The Judgment Day stable.
+She is a former two-time Women's World Champion, a four-time WWE Women's Tag Team Champion with Raquel Rodriguez, and also won the inaugural 2024 WWE Women's Crown Jewel Championship.

-In 2014, Daddio signed a contract with WWE and was assigned to the WWE Performance Center, later appearing in NXT under the Liv Morgan name.
-She was promoted to the main roster in 2017 and was paired with Ruby Riott and Sarah Logan to form the stable The Riott Squad.
-After the stable disbanded in 2019, Morgan became a singles competitor.
-After a few months of her singles run, she reunited with the returning Riott, who had been out of action for months with a shoulder injury, to reform the Riott Squad, now as a duo rather than a trio due to the release of Logan.
-Morgan and Riott performed together until Riott's release in 2021.
-In 2022, Morgan won the Women's Money in the Bank ladder match and would cash in the same night, defeating Ronda Rousey to win the SmackDown Women's Championship, the first title in her wrestling career.
+In 2014, Daddio signed a contract with WWE and was assigned to the WWE Performance Center, later appearing in developmental brand NXT under the Liv Morgan ring name.
+She was promoted to the main roster in 2017 and was paired with Ruby Riott and Sarah Logan to form the stable the Riott Squad.
+After the stable disbanded in 2019, she became a singles competitor.
+After a few months of her singles run, she reunited with the returning Riott.
+They performed together until Riott's release in 2021.
+In 2022, Morgan won the Women's Money in the Bank ladder match and cashed in the same night, defeating Ronda Rousey to win the SmackDown Women's Championship, the first title in her wrestling career.
+In 2023, she formed a team with Raquel Rodriguez and they have since won the WWE Women's Tag Team Championship a record-setting four times as a team.

 Early life

-Gionna Jene Daddio was born in Morristown, New Jersey, on June 8, 1994.
-She was raised in nearby Elmwood Park, New Jersey.
+Gionna Jene Daddio was born on June 8, 1994, in Morristown, New Jersey, and raised in Elmwood Park.
 She has four older brothers and a sister; following the death of Daddio's father, her mother raised all six children as a single mother.
+She dropped out of Becton Regional High School after being asked to repeat a grade, earned a GED diploma and enrolled at Bergen Community College.

 Daddio is a longtime fan of professional wrestling, and would participate in backyard wrestling with her siblings.
 She has described the matches as core to start her foray into wrestling:

 Daddio was a former competitive cheerleader, and worked and modelled for the restaurant chain Hooters.
+There, she met her former partner Enzo Amore, who got her in touch with a wrestling gym and WWE.